hjwp/marriage-figaro-norway/act2.md

 > I'll lock the door.

     Jeg låser døra.

 Ma come poi acconciargli i cappelli

-> Now what are we going
-> to do with this hair?
+> What are we going to do with this hair?

     Hva gjør vi med håret?

 [part 2]